samwfrancis/Programming3D/GameDesignDocuments.md

 ### ​Movement

-Player will have a jump and a movement option (maybe dive).
+Player will have a jump and sprint
 ### ​Controls

-Preferably played with a controller to give the player more accuracy when calculating jumps.
+Played with mouse and keyboard

 ### ​Weapons

-Player will have a melee attack as well as being able to use the environment to defeat enemies
+No weapons, players will have to avoid enemies

 ### ​Inventory

-No, only a equipped powerup
+Magnet will be able to be picked up

 ## Graphical User Interface

 ### ​Maps and Views

-Map of the level from a top down perspective
+No map as level will be easy to explore without

 ### ​Heads Up Display (HUD)

-Health Bar and Objective System
+Objective will be listed in the top left corner

 ### ​Menus

-Pause menu which will have access to options and quitting to the start menu
+Start menu to select difficulty and a win or lose screen

 ## References